 Compensation of the Chief Executive Officer.
-In determining Mr. Smith's compensation for Fiscal 1996, the Committee reviewed industry surveys of compensation paid to Chief Executive Officers of comparable companies, and evaluated achievement of corporate, individual and organizational objectives for the fiscal year.
-Mr. Smith's annual base compensation for Fiscal 1996 was \$249,100.
-Like other executive officers, Mr. Smith also received an incentive bonus determined on the basis of (i) the Company's successful completion of its initial public offering in June 1996, resulting in net proceeds to the Company in excess of \$45 million, (ii) the achievement of specific weighted corporate goals and (iii) the Company's revenue growth and increased operating margin.
-Mr. Smith was awarded an incentive bonus of \$282,710 for Fiscal 1996.
+In determining Mr. Smith's compensation for the Fiscal 1997, the Compensation Committee reviewed industry surveys of compensation paid to chief executive officers of comparable companies, and evaluated the achievement of corporate, individual and organizational objectives for the fiscal year.
+Mr. Smith's annual base compensation for Fiscal 1997 was \$266,000, an amount that represented an increase of 6.8% over his 1996 base salary.

+In Fiscal 1997, Mr. Smith also received semi-annual bonuses determined on the basis of the achievement of specific weighted corporate, individual and organizational objectives from the fiscal year in such areas as financial performance and business growth, product development, market penetration, product and service quality, administration and corporate development.
+Mr. Smith was awarded aggregate incentive bonuses of \$218,410 for Fiscal 1997, or 82.1% of base salary, as compared with an incentive bonus of \$282,709 for 1996, or 113.5% of base salary for 1996.